midiacom/eva-robot/EvaSIM Testing Version/README.md

 `In case the previous versions didn't work, or you use a linux based RPM package, as in the case of the Fedora distribution, you can try to install the modules through the terminal and run the simulator using the source code.
 The source code, also in two flavors, is available through this link:`
 [https://github.com/midiacom/eva-robot/tree/master/EvaML-EvaSIM source code](https://github.com/midiacom/eva-robot/tree/master/EvaML-EvaSIM%20source%20code)

-** You must use this [document](https://github.com/midiacom/eva-robot/blob/master/EvaSIM%20Testing%20Version/EvaSIM%20-%20Installing%20Instructions%20-%20Appendix%20A.pdf
+** You should use this [document](https://github.com/midiacom/eva-robot/blob/master/EvaSIM%20Testing%20Version/EvaSIM%20-%20Installing%20Instructions%20-%20Appendix%20A.pdf
 ) with installation instructions.